OTUSOFE365025/project-group-5-crn-43510/README.md

 ## 1. Introduction to ATAM for AIDAP

 The Architectural Trade-off Analysis Method (ATAM) is used to evaluate how well the AIDAP system’s architecture satisfies its critical quality attributes.
-According to the course lecture (pages 33–36), ATAM focuses on:
+ATAM focuses on:

 - Performance
 - Availability / Reliability